-I have been a consultant gastroenterologist at Leeds Teaching Hospitals Trust for 7 years.
+I am a consultant gastroenterologist at Spire Leeds and have been a consultant gastroenterologist at Leeds Teaching Hospitals Trust for seven years.
 I am also a professor of gastroenterology at the University of Leeds, with a research interest in functional bowel disorders, such as irritable bowel syndrome, and have published more than 250 peer-reviewed articles in scientific journals.
 This gives me a thorough grounding in how to manage these common disorders using an up-to-date and evidence-based approach.

 In 2013 I was elected as a fellow of the Rome Foundation, the organisation dedicated to improving the lives of people with functional gastrointestinal disorders, such as irritable bowel syndrome.
 This was in recognition of the significant contribution my research has made to the mission of the organisation.

 Much of my research has been used to inform, and modify, guidelines for clinical practice on both a national and international level.
 Specific examples include:

 MD / University of Leeds / 2006

 FRCP / Royal College of Physicians, London / 2012

 Consultant gastroenterologist, Leeds Teaching Hospitals Trust.

 I am married, and live in Leeds.
 I enjoy reading literature, listening to music and have a passion for travelling, ever since I explored South Africa extensively while on my medical elective as a final year student.